 Instead, in one of those happy oddities of history, Dr. Higinbotham was instead a well-respected physicist who enjoyed a long and celebrated career in government research alongside humanitarian work.

 Dr. Higinbotham’s career started during World War II, when he headed the electronics group at Los Alamos National Laboratory, the lab famous for creating the first nuclear weapons.

 While at Los Alamos, he was instrumental in creating the ignition system for the very first atomic bomb.

 After the war, Dr. Higinbotham became deeply involved with the nuclear nonproliferation movement—a movement dedicated to decreasing the spread of nuclear weapons.
-He did this by helping to establish the Federation of American Scientists which actively worked on this important cause.
-He serving as its first chairman and executive secretary.
+He did this by helping to establish the

 For the bulk of his career, he was a staff member at Brookhaven where he held many different positions, including working as the Head of the Instrumentation Division.